parryc/thevoid/templates/bookarts/shop.md

 marbling seconds are those sheets that either have an error (e.g. air bubble), poor color palette, or other characteristics that make them undesirable for my own work. however, they may be perfect for what you're trying to do. seconds are sold at cost, in bundles of 5, thus $7.50 + shipping. size and color not guaranteed, but please reach out if you have something in mind – note, however, that it may be better suited for a commissioned marbling edition.

 please email me at _parry@bookartbook.art_ with "marbling seconds" in the title if interested.

+# kyoseishi

+a variety of kyoseishi paper is available for sale. the standard sheet is ~24" x 18" (kozo/wood-pulp blend), has 4 coats of konnyaku, and is lightly crumpled for ease of transport. cost is $30/sheet.

+variations may include (pending availability or upon request):

+- kakishibu dyed
+- indigo dyed
+- premium (100% kozo)
+- additional crumpling
+- marbled

+i'm excited to provide kyoseishi for your project, so please reach out if you have any questions or are curious about what sheets are in stock.